Do Employee Surveys Demotivate Your People?

 Employee surveys may demotivate

 Managers and business owners alike are struggling with their workforce.
 Trying to fill open positions is hard enough, but trying to keep your current employees engaged and productive so they don’t leave can be the real struggle.
-Like many employers, you probably know the importance of getting employee satisfaction feedback.
-You may conduct an annual employee survey.
+Like many employers, you probably know the importance of getting employee feedback.
+Maybe you conduct an annual employee satisfaction survey.
 Do employee surveys demotivate your people?
-They might – your people are likely jaded with them.
+They might – your people can get jaded with them.

 There are lots of reasons, but I’ve outlined a few for your consideration.
-If you are guilty of any of these items, you’re probably demotivating and demoralizing your own people!
-Here’s what I learned from the people I talk to:
+If you are guilty of any of these, you’re probably demotivating and demoralizing your own people!
+Here’s what I learned from the survey-weary employees that I talk to:

 • I never hear anything about the responses